Exploring Tooth Extraction and Alternatives

 Frequently Asked Questions

-No, tooth extractions are performed under local anesthesia, ensuring you won’t feel pain during the procedure.
-Post-extraction discomfort can be managed with pain relief measures.
+Tooth extractions are carried out using local anaesthesia, ensuring you remain comfortable during the procedure.
+Any post-extraction soreness can be managed with appropriate pain relief.

-You can resume gentle brushing the day after the extraction, being cautious around the extraction site.
+You can carefully resume brushing the day after the procedure, being gentle around the extraction site.

-A dry socket occurs when the blood clot that normally forms after an extraction dislodges, exposing the bone and causing pain.
-It’s important to follow aftercare instructions to prevent this.
+A dry socket happens when the protective blood clot at the extraction site is dislodged, exposing the bone and causing discomfort.
+Proper aftercare helps prevent this condition.

-Yes, dental implants can often be placed after an extraction, once the area has healed.
-Your dentist will guide you through the process.
+Dental implants can often be placed after the site has healed.
+Your dentist will guide you through the necessary steps.

-Your dentist will evaluate your oral health, symptoms, and X-rays to determine if a dental extraction is necessary.
-They will explore alternative options whenever possible.
+Your dentist will assess your oral health, symptoms, and X-rays to determine if extraction is required, always considering alternatives when possible.